For the coordination of a social culture

 Ph. © All rights reserved

-The great manuals of 1960s
+of the 1960s

-During the 1960s, corporate identity programs gradually started to be matched by standards manuals and it was precisely with the spreading of manuals that graphics evolved from an artistic to a design discipline, becoming graphic design in all respects.
+During the 1960s, corporate identity programs gradually started to be matched by standards manuals and it was precisely with the spreading of manuals that graphics evolved from an artistic activity to a design discipline, becoming graphic design in all respects.

 Ph. © Kind Company